 We provide access arrangements assessments for children from Year 9, ensuring they receive necessary adjustments such as extra time during any assessments- internal or external- such as GCSEs and A levels.
 These modifications support students with special educational needs, disabilities, or temporary injuries, allowing them to showcase their true abilities while maintaining assessment integrity in line with the JCQ guidelines.

-Specialist SEND teacher, SENCo, assessor and Drawing and Talking practitioner.
-MA, MSc, BA, QTS, CCET, NPQSENCo
+Founder of School Ready Kids.
+Specialist SEND teacher, SENCo, Access Arrangements assessor, SEND Governor and Drawing and Talking practitioner.
+MA, MSc, BA, QTS, CCET, NPQSENCo, member of PATOSS.